 Hey, I think a great idea would be to include some colors from the palette.
 You could try out saddle brown, burnt sienna, ochre, sage green, and ivory.
 Those tones all work really well together and give off a cozy, natural, western vibe to any room.

-Final Tips for a Cozy Western Lifestyle
+Final Tips for Living the Western Style

 As a decorator, whenever someone asks me about creating a cozy rustic western vibe at home, I always recommend focusing on warmth, texture, and lighting.
 My go-to advice is to use warm bulbs throughout the space and opt for soft ambient lighting rather than bright overhead lights.
 Adding cozy blankets on sofas, laying down animal hides on wooden floors, and hanging linen drapes on the windows all work together to bring that peaceful lodge-like feel with a touch of western comfort.